CUSTOMER SERVICE RESUME:

 Being persuasive isn’t really about making a sales pitch to each customer; it’s more about convincing interested customers that your product is worth purchasing.
 In any case, you should be mindful not to cross the line between informing a curious customer about a product and trying to push a product onto an uninterested customer.

 It’s very important for you, as a customer service representative, to have clear and specific goals.
 It will help motivate you while at the same time ensuring consistency in the way you respond to customers.
 Such goals could be “reply to every customer within an hour” or “improve customer service satisfaction ratings by 15% by the end of 2015”.

 GO ABOVE AND BEYOND

 While it may not always make much sense in the short term for a customer service representative to go above and beyond, it will help you increase your company’s revenue in the long run and will go a long way in building brand loyalty.
-Simply try to consistently over-deliver beyond your customers’ expectations.
+Simply try to consistently deliver beyond your customers’ expectations.